Donchess1/alx-low_level_programming/0x00-hello_world/README.md

-Thus is the beginning of my C programming  class
+This is the beginning of my C programming  class